Anníe Mist Þórisdóttir

-Anníe Mist Þórisdóttir (often featured as Annie Thorisdottir in international media) is a professional CrossFit athlete from Reykjavík, Iceland.
+Anníe Mist Þórisdóttir (given as Annie Thorisdottir in international media) is a professional CrossFit athlete from Reykjavík, Iceland.
 She is the co-owner of Crossfit Reykjavik, where she also coaches and trains.

 Anníe is the first woman to win the CrossFit Games twice (in 2011 and 2012).
 She placed second in the 2010 and 2014 CrossFit Games.
 She did not compete in 2013 due to injury, and dropped out of the 2015 CrossFit Games early due to heat stroke.
 She placed third in the 2017 and 2021 CrossFit Games.